Skip to main content

 • need a cleaner structure than representing different legal entities only as sites under one company

-The managing participant is an already active legal entity in the data space.
-Other related legal entities can select this company as their managing company.
+A managing participant is an already active legal entity in the data space.

-A virtual participant is a legal entity that joins under a managing participant instead of completing the full standard participation path on its own.
+A managed partner is a legal entity that joins the data space under a managing participant instead of completing the full standard participation path independently.

 What is managed centrally